xxsc0529/genai-toolbox/docs/tools/README.md

 ### Authenticated Parameters

-Authenticated parameters automatically populate their values with user information decoded from your [ID tokens](../authSources/README.md#id-token) passed in from request headers.
+Authenticated parameters are automatically populated with user information decoded from [ID tokens](../authSources/README.md#id-token) that are passed in request headers.
 They do not take input values in request bodies like other parameters.
-Instead, specify your configured [authSources](../authSources/README.md) and corresponding claim fields in ID tokens to tell Toolbox which values they should be auto-populated with.
+To use authenticated parameters, you must configure the tool to map the required [authSources](../authSources/README.md) to specific claims within the user's ID token.

 ```yaml
   tools: